 FWD – Front-Wheel Drive: A car’s engine power is delivered through the front wheels.
 Is more common today than Rear Wheel Drive.

 HSA – Hill Start Assist.
-Helps prevent the vehicle from rolling backward when performing hill starts.
+It helps prevent the vehicle from rolling backward when performing hill starts.

 OEM – Original Equipment Manufacturer: Manufacturer/supplier of components fitted to a new car at the time of manufacture.

 PAS – Power Assisted Steering: A system designed to reduce the effort required to steer the vehicle, particularly at low parking speeds.
-Can be Hydraulic, Electric or a combination of both.
+It can be Hydraulic, Electric or a combination of both.